-This page provides information and links to training in the Secondary Transition Online Module series.
+This page provides information and links to training in Project 10's Secondary Transition Online Module series as well as online modules from Project 10's partners.
 The modules are designed for new teachers or those who need a refresher in selected secondary transition requirements and effective practices.
-The modules may also be used by other stakeholders who desire to expand their knowledge of Florida's secondary transition requirements and practices.
+The modules may also be used by other stakeholders who desire to expand their knowledge of Florida's secondary transition requirements and related practices.

 This module covers legal context, terminology, and frameworks for transition assessment as well as integrating age-appropriate transition assessment into Individual Educational Plans (IEPs).
-It takes about two hours to complete.
+It takes about 2 hours to complete.